t-markmann/nc-userimporter/README.md

     * __config.xml__: Insert your cloud-admin credentials into file _config.xml_.
 The user must have admin permissions in your Nextcloud.
     * __users.csv__: Insert the user data into the file _users.csv_ or recreate it with the same columns in a spreadsheet software.

-    Avoid special characters in username and password (including german umlauts) or test if the character is allowed first.

 3. Start the tool:
     * __Windows__: doubleclick _nc-userimporter.exe_.
 		(built and tested with Win10 Pro 1803 64-bit)